Facing Federal Charges in Oklahoma City? Here's Why You NEED a Federal Criminal Defense Lawyer.

 What Happens First in Federal Criminal Court?

-Once a federal prosecutor, U.S. Attorney, believes sufficient evidence exists to prosecutor a case, they will call a Grand Jury.
+Once a federal prosecutor, U.S. Attorney believes sufficient evidence exists to prosecute a case, they will call a Grand Jury.
 The Grand Jury is a confidential group of citizens in the federal district where the crime allegedly occurred that hears evidence similar to a jury trial and decides whether or not sufficient evidence exists to file a federal criminal case against a defendant.